iPhone Lagging? 11 Fixes to Make It Smooth Again! [Video Guide included]

 Press and hold the side button, then slide to power off.
 To turn it back on, press and hold the side button.

 3. To restart iPhone SE (1), iPhone 5, and earlier models:

 Press and hold the top button, then slide to power off.
 To turn it back on, press and hold the top button.

 2.5 Clear Safari junk data

-Some of the junk files include history, cache, cookies, and even bookmarks.
+Some of the junk files including history, cache, cookies, and even bookmarks may be causing your iPhone to lag.
+Clearing Safari junk data can help free up storage space and can also improve the overall performance of the Safari browser.
 To do so from your iPhone;